alloy-d/tumblr/README.markdown

 not polished in several places.
 If you'd like to see what it looks like so far, [you can](http://ilikelampposts.tumblr.com/).

+(I refer to this theme as 'illp' in my commit messages.)

 Light City
 ----------

 A light theme designed to be elegant and minimal.
 I've created [a sample tumblelog that uses it](http://lightcitytheme.tumblr.com/).

+(I refer to this theme as 'lc' in my commit messages, and it started out as 'wc'.)